What Is a Virtual Credit Card?

 If your bank doesn’t offer virtual credit cards, there are other providers that could work with your existing account.
 Visa Checkout and Masterpass, for example, give all Mastercard, Visa, Discover, Diner’s Club, and American Express cardholders access to virtual card numbers, regardless of their card’s issuer.

-Virtual Credit Cards vs Payment Apps
+Virtual Credit Cards vs Payment Apps & Digital Wallets

-The main difference between virtual credit cards and payment apps (like Apple Pay and Google Pay) is that payment apps are still mostly used for brick-and-mortar purchases, while virtual credit cards are largely for online use.
+One difference between virtual credit cards and payment apps (like Apple Pay and Google Pay) is that payment apps are still mostly used for brick-and-mortar purchases, while virtual credit cards are largely for online use.
 However, as more online stores have started letting you link your payment apps and use them at checkout, that difference is becoming less relevant.

 Another difference is that virtual credit cards provide unique card numbers to mask your real account information, while payment apps complete transactions with a single-use verification token.
 That may sound confusing, but essentially it’s a way of keeping the information hidden while still allowing the transaction to go through.
 Regardless of the differences, both virtual credit cards and payment apps keep your information secure so it can’t be stolen and used by someone else.